chasebank87/EPM-InstallAutomation/README.md

 4. 64 Bit OS Only
 5. Windows Server 2008 or 2012

+### Gotchas:

+1. When choosing between version 900 and version 11.1.2.4 you need to modify the options use.
+For instance RAF is no longer included in version 900.
+So we need to use the option -rfDB (EPMS_HFR) instead, and install switch -installRF.
+Disclosure is also not included so you will need to leave that DB Switch out of your command.
+You will also need to remove the install switches for the products mentioned above.

 ### Steps:

 1. Clone this repository to a folder on your server(s)